Easily identify takeoff and landing points across all your flights.

 Your own custom locations for private or non-standard sites

-No setup required — this is enabled automatically for all users from August 2025.
+No setup required, this is enabled automatically for all users.

 Who is this useful for?